tdelacarrera/Stellaris-System-Swapper/README.md

 # Stellaris System Swapper

-A simple Python GUI tool that lets you swap two systems in a Stellaris save game, built with **Tkinter**.
+A simple Python GUI tool that lets you swap two systems in a Stellaris save game.

 ## Features